AdobeDocs/commerce-php/src/pages/architecture/index.md

 The Architecture Guide provides a high-level introduction and view of the Adobe Commerce and Magento Open Source framework.

-The Magento platform and components are explained from the perspective of several audiences:
+The Adobe Commerce and Magento Open Source framework (Commerce framework) and components are explained from the perspective of several audiences:

 -  Merchants
 -  Web store developers (frontend developers)